SneezyG/transport/README.md

 # transport
-A trip management software for a goods transport company.
-Contain two app namely app and agent.
+A trip management web application for a goods transport company.
+This project contain two django app(app and agent).

 FUNCTIONALITY:
 manage bookings and trips.
+monitor trips.
-monitor trips state and progress. summarize transporter's closed trips and calculate their wages. manage trips report.
+summarize transporter's closed trips and calculate their wages. manage trips report. report trips state and progress.

 KEY-FEATURES: